serhii-lekariev/sample_dart_project/README.md

 Flutter only allows building for the host platform, i.e. macOS builds are only possible when building on macOS.
 Moreover, it requires the `macos` or `windows` folders, which can be found in this repo.

+The location of the application installers on the CI machine is `$project-dir/build/macos/Build/Products/Release/sample.dmg` for macOS and TBD for windows.

 ### Summary
 1) Install Flutter.